Less is Enough: Synthesizing Diverse Data in LLM Feature Space with Sparse Autoencoders: Additional Experimental Results

 \textit{Effect of backbone models.} Comparing different backbone models shows a clear asymmetry: stronger students, such as Qwen2-7B-Instruct, benefit more from high-quality external features than weaker ones.
 This indicates that feature-guided synthesis primarily acts as a mechanism for unlocking latent capacity in the downstream model, as stronger backbones can better exploit these signals to refine their decision boundaries.

 \textit{Weak-to-strong generalization.} Most notably, figure \ref{fig:cross_model_gap} and \ref{fig:cross_model_gap_qwen} together reveal a robust weak-to-strong effect.
 Although Llama-3.1-8B-Instruct has a lower baseline than Qwen2-7B-Instruct, Llama-3.1-8B-Instruct-sourced features and Llama-3.1-8B-Instruct-based synthesis enable Qwen2-7B-Instruct to surpass its own homogeneous setting.
 This shows that task-level performance and representation quality are decoupled: a weaker model in terms of end accuracy can still serve as a stronger teacher if its internal feature space is more informative.
-In this sense, SAE-guided synthesis turns representation quality into a transferable asset, allowing a weaker teacher to drive meaningful gains in a stronger student.
+In this sense, SAE-guided synthesis turns representation quality into a transferable asset, allowing a weaker teacher to drive meaningful gains in a stronger student, which is consistent with the idea of a shared, cross-model feature space that supports knowledge transfer beyond model families \cite{yang2025direct, bi2025cot, bello2025linear}.